Bayesian sparse multiple regression for simultaneous rank reduction and variable selection: Posterior Computation

 \textbf{Step 4.} The global and local scale parameters $\lambda_{jh}$'s and $\tau_h$'s have independent conditional posteriors across $j$ and $h$, which can be sampled via a slice sampling scheme provided in the online supplement to \cite{polson2014bayesian}.
 We illustrate the sampling technique for a generic local shrinkage parameter $\lambda_{jh}$; a similar scheme works for $\tau_h$.
 Setting $\eta_{jh} = \lambda_{jh}^{-2}$, the slice sampler proceeds by sampling $u_{jh} \mid \eta_{jh} \sim \text{Unif}(0,1/(1+\eta_{jh}))$ and then sampling $\eta_{jh} \mid u_{jh} \sim \text{Exp}(2\tau_h^2/b_{jh}^2)\mathrm{I}\{ \eta_{jh}<(1-u_{jh})/u_{jh} \}$, a truncated exponential distribution.

-The Gibbs sampler above can be trivially modified to accommodate non-diagonal $\Sigma$.
+The Gibbs sampler above when modified to accommodate non-diagonal $\Sigma$ as mentioned in step 3 retains the overall complexity.
 Steps 1-2 do not assume any structure for $\Sigma$.
 The matrix $\Sigma^{-1/2}$ can be computed in $O(q^3)$ steps using standard algorithms, which does not increase the overall complexity of steps 1 and 2 since since $q<n\ll p$ by assumption.
-Step 3 will change depending on the prior on $\Sigma$; for example, a conjugate update is retained under an inverse-Wishart prior on $\Sigma$.
-Modifications to situations where $\Sigma$ has a graphical/factor model structure is also straightforward.
+Modifications to situations where $\Sigma$ has a graphical/factor model structure are also straightforward.

 Point estimates of $C$, such as the posterior mean, or element-wise posterior median, are readily obtained from the Gibbs sampler along with a natural uncertainty quantification, which can be used for point and interval predictions.
 However, the continuous nature of our prior implies that such point estimates will be non-sparse and full rank with probability one, and hence not directly amenable for variable selection and rank estimation.
-Motivated by our concentration result in Theorem \ref{th:theorem1} that the posterior mean $X \overline{C}$ increasingly concentrates around $X C_0$, we propose two simple post-processing schemes for variable selection and rank estimation below.
+Motivated by our concentration result in Theorem \ref{th:theorem2} that the posterior mean $X \overline{C}$ increasingly concentrates around $X C_0$, we propose two simple post-processing schemes for variable selection and rank estimation below.
 The procedures are completely automated and do not involve any input of tuning parameters from the user's end.